silentshadow88/EntPack/README.md

   - Equalizer
   - AIMP Player

 # NOTE1:This installation method requires 7zip to be installed on your computer.
-Please download and install 7zip from [here](https://www.7-zip.org/) if you don't have it already.Pleased read the step FIRST before proceed for the installation.
+Please download and install 7zip from [here](https://www.7-zip.org/) if you don't have it already.Pleased read the step CAREFULLY before proceed for the installation.

 ## Installation: